pachyderm/docs/content/latest/reference/pipeline-spec/service.md

 ## When to Use

-You should use the `service` field in a Pachyderm Pipeline Spec when you want to expose your pipeline as a Kubernetes service, and allow other Kubernetes services or external clients to connect to it.
+You should use the `service` field in a MLDM Pipeline Spec when you want to expose your pipeline as a Kubernetes service, and allow other Kubernetes services or external clients to connect to it.

 Example scenarios: